rwxrob/zet/20210813223056/README.md

-# Q: Does bash do function 🏗 hoisting?
+# Does bash do function 🏗 hoisting?

 📺 <https://youtu.be/BQ8m5ua8xFc>